 - They focus on building a brand and giving the perception they are the original creator of the product.

 - Most single-product stores meet specific product criteria.
-I have an article on choosing a product here.

 - The majority of successful single-product websites don’t use a free theme as they are far too prevalent and a paid theme can help a store stand out from the crowd.
 I have an article on the best single-product stores.